 Lewis has 210 full-time faculty members who take their students' personal and professional success to heart.
 The majority hold terminal degrees in their fields.
 Many are experienced practitioners.
 The student/faculty ratio is 13:1.

 The Lewis main campus in Romeoville, Illinois, is a picturesque 410-acre setting which houses more than 1,300 students in 12 residence halls, all within walking distance of well-equipped classrooms, the library, the JFK Recreation and Fitness Center, the Student Union, and the Sancta Alberta Chapel.
 Lewis regional campuses are located in Chicago, Oak Brook, Tinley Park, Hickory Hills and Shorewood.
 All campuses are easily accessible to corporate offices in Chicago and the suburbs, making it easy for students to complete professional internships.
 In 2009, a site was opened in Albuquerque to continue the Lasallian tradition of education in the Southwest.
 Also, Lewis offers several degree programs in an online format to allow students an option to learn when and where they wish.

-Lewis has nearly 6,600 undergraduate and graduate students.
+Lewis has more than 6,700 undergraduate and graduate students.
 Many are from the Chicago region, with international students representing more than 30 countries.
 Lewis welcomes students of all cultures and religious faiths with a 32 percent minority population.